 The beauty of this sauce is in its creamy yet slightly tangy flavour, perked up by a touch of garlic and fresh basil.

 What is even more enticing about this sauce is how quick it is to make!
 No longer than 5 minutes.
-Just how long you need to cook your fresh ravioli.
+Just as long as you need to cook your fresh ravioli.
 Winner.

-- I’ve used light/single cream but you can successfully use heavy cream, creme fraiche or even Greek yogurt.
+- For a light ravioli sauce I use light/single cream.
+You can also successfully add heavy cream, creme fraiche or even Greek yogurt.
 If using creme fraiche or Greek yogurt, make sure to add them over very low heat to prevent the dairy from splitting.

 You can always dress up your plate a little not only to increase the visual appeal but also to intensify the taste and flavour.